First Story changes lives through writing.

 We believe that writing can transform lives, and that there is dignity and power in every young person’s story.

 First Story brings talented, professional writers into secondary schools serving low-income communities to work with teachers and students to foster creativity and communication skills.

 By helping students find their voices through intensive, fun programmes, First Story raises aspirations and gives students the skills and confidence to achieve them.

 What we do

 First Story arranges and pays for acclaimed writers to run creative-writing workshops for students in state schools across the country.
-Each writer-in-residence leads weekly, after-school workshops for a group of up to twenty-one students.
-We publish the students’ writing in a professionally produced anthology for each school, and the schools host book-launch events at which the students read their stories to their peers, friends, families and teachers.
+Over the course of an academic year, each writer-in-residence leads weekly, after-school workshops for a group of up to twenty-one students.
+We publish the students’ writings in a professionally produced anthology for each school, and the schools host book-launch events at which the students read their stories to their peers, friends, families and teachers.

 We focus on schools in which more than 50% of pupils are considered deprived according to the Income Deprivation Affecting Children Index and/or GCSE results fall in the lowest third of the national distribution.